marikaitiprim/MusicTranscription-BScThesis/README.md

-# BSc Thesis: Enhancing Music Transcription with Deep Neural Networks through Trainable Filterbanks
+# BSc Thesis: Incorporating Trainable Filterbanks in Deep Neural Networks for Music Transcription

-The BSc dissertation can be found [here](pergamos url)

 ## Abstract:
 In recent years, Automatic Music Transcription, the process of converting audio recordings into symbolic representations without the human intervention, has witnessed significant advancements and has been applied across various domains in the music field.
 Many existing approaches utilize Deep Neural Networks and rely on learning their input features directly from representations like log-mel spectrograms.
-This leads to challenges such as a high number of trainable parameters, limited adaptability, and slow convergence.
+This leads to challenges such as a high number of trainable parameters, limited adaptability and slow convergence.
 In this thesis, we tackle these challenges by proposing a new method to enhance piano transcription systems through the incorporation of trainable filterbanks for feature extraction.
 Drawing inspiration from SincNet, a Convolutional Neural Network architecture that implements parameterized sinc-based filterbanks, we aim to improve the accuracy and efficiency of an existing high-resolution piano transcription system.
-Our proposed framework achieves an Average Precision Score of 89% and surpasses the accuracy of the onset and offset detections of the original method.
+Our proposed framework achieves an Average Precision Score of 89%, which is comparable to but lower than that of the original method.
+However, it outperforms the original method in terms of the accuracy of onset and offset detections.

 This repository is based on the code implementation of [high-resolution piano transcription system](https://github.com/bytedance/piano_transcription).
 The [SincConv_fast](https://github.com/mravanelli/SincNet/blob/master/dnn_models.py) class from SincNet architecture is also used for the purpose of this work.